Veggie Box

 Communications & Community

-All Veggie Box members can request to join the Veggie Box Facebook group here to share ideas and recipes, ask for guidance on preparation, share relevant articles and events, and generally get to know one another.
+All Veggie Box members can request to join the Veggie Box Facebook group to share ideas and recipes, ask for guidance on preparation, share relevant articles and events, and generally get to know one another.
 The Facebook group is a more informal space where Veggie Box staff and members can share pictures and videos from behind the scenes and links to various resources.
-We also organize several community events throughout the year such as potlucks and garden/farm tours which you can hear about through the Facebook page and ‘What’s in the Box’ email.
+We also organize several community events throughout the year such as potlucks and garden/farm tours which you can hear about through the Facebook page and the ‘What’s in the Box’ email.

 Growing in Community: Stories from the Field